 Less-frequent calculations: Imagine an odd scenario where your lookup table starts in AA2 and extends 40 columns to the right.
 You need to get something from the 38th column using =VLOOKUP(A2,AA2:BN999,38,False).
 Although your VLOOKUP formula is really only looking at columns AA and BL, Excel will interpret the formula as having a dependency on anything from AA to BN.
 If anything inside the table changes, Excel’s intelligent recalculation engine will recalculate all of the VLOOKUP formulas.
 By only pointing to AA and BL, the XLOOKUP creates fewer formula dependencies with =XLOOKUP(A2,AA2:AA999,BL2:BL999).

 Wildcard characters: If you used VLOOKUP to look up something that included the characters *, ?, or ~, there’s a good chance the formula didn’t work correctly.
 Those are wildcard characters, and VLOOKUP automatically treated them as wildcard characters.
 XLOOKUP turns off this behavior.
-If you truly want to do a wildcard lookup, then you can specify a 2 as the match type in the optional fourth argument.
+If you truly want to do a wildcard lookup, then you can specify a 2 as the match type in the optional fifth argument.

 First or last match: VLOOKUP always returns the first matching value in the lookup column.
 Sometimes you might want to find the last match.
 For example, if you have a fleet of vehicles and record the odometer at each refueling, you can find the current mileage if you get the last match for each vehicle.
-By using the optional fifth argument, you can tell XLOOKUP to search from the bottom of the table.
+By using the optional sixth argument, you can tell XLOOKUP to search from the bottom of the table.

 No sorting needed: It’s hard to believe, but with XLOOKUP you can search for the value equal to or next greater without the table being sorted.
 You would think this would take more time, but thanks to the new VLOOKUP algorithm introduced in 2018, the unsorted XLOOKUP calculation time is the same as a sorted VLOOKUP.